Call: 925-294-8062

 • Rags to wipe off spills.

-• Goggles and face mask to protect your face from dripping paint
+• Goggles and a face mask are recommended to protect your face from dripping paint

-Cut in the ceiling using a paint brush, about 3-inches wide around its perimeter.
-If you had to use the primer for the ceiling, apply it in the same direction.
-That way, the roller doesn’t have to come into direct contact with the wall or trim when you begin rolling.
+3. Start by cutting in on the ceiling using a paintbrush about 3 inches wide around its perimeter.
+If you used the primer for the ceiling, be sure to apply it in the same direction.
+Using the same direction means the roller doesn’t have to touch the wall or trim when you begin rolling directly.

-Now it’s time to paint the ceiling!
-This should be a relatively easy process.
-Evenly coat the roller pad with the paint from the paint tray.
-Do left to right strokes, instead of up and back, and fill the roller pad again with paint.
-Do not overfill the pad, or else the paint may drop off the roller.
-You may not be aware if you have stepped on dripped paint on the protected floor and then track paint into other areas of the house, so be careful.
+4. Coat the roller cover evenly with paint from the paint tray.
+Use left to right strokes instead of up and back, and refill the roller cover.
+Do not overfill the cover with paint, or you may experience dripping paint.
+You may not notice if you have stepped on dripped paint on a drop cloth.
+If that is the case, you may then track paint into other areas of the house, so be careful.
+If the roller holds too much paint, use the textured sides of the paint tray to roll off any excess.

-The ceiling is the part of the house that is often ignored but you will be surprised that painting it can give a whole new look to your room.
-If you are unable to do the painting, for whatever reason, contact Custom Painting, Inc. or other professional painters to do the house painting in San Ramon.
+The ceiling is the part of the house that is often ignored when it comes to decorating.
+But you will be surprised that painting it can give a whole new look to your room!
+If you are unable to paint for whatever reason, contact Custom Painting, Inc. or other professional painters to do the house painting in San Ramon.

 Archive